 - Lastly, never keep pry tools, torches, sledgehammers in the same area as the safe.

-Now that we have covered the security measures, you may be wondering about what you can do about the temperature.
+Now that we have covered the security measures, you may be wondering about what you can do about the temperature in a garage gun safe.

 How to Avoid Fluctuating Temperatures in the Gun Safe

 Installing the gun safe in the garage with excessive humidity is not the only thing you will face.
-The place can be dark, and the best is to place it close to an electrical connection.
+A garage can be dark, and so it is better is to place it close to an electrical connection.
 The majority of gun safes do provide you with an electrical point for positioning a light inside or a dehumidifier.

 Furthermore, as the first warm days of spring moves in the ground remains cold.
 What happens is that the cold floor keeps pulling warmth from the safe.
 The safe begins to sweat and encourages rust.
 We are sure you have seen many old antique safes with rust marks on them.

-You need to provide as little contact with the floor.
+You need to provide as little contact with the floor for goof gun safe climate control.
 You can use thin plastic or wood squares at the corners to minimize the problem.
 Prevent raising the gun safe too far above the ground.
 With more significant gaps between the safe and floor, it is easier to remove.

 Another thing you need to consider is batteries on electronic locks has a shorter lifespan when cold.